aces/Loris/modules/document_repository/README.md

 - The Document Repository enables users to upload and organize project files of any type (PDF,Photo,Txt...) that can easily be viewable for users with appropriate permissions ("document_repository_view").

-The `docRepoPath` configuration setting is the path to the folder on the uploaded file system where new files will be written.
+The `documentRepositoryPath` configuration setting is the path to the folder on the uploaded file system where new files will be written.

 - A mail server is required to send out email notification regarding the Document Repository updates.